Growing to Learn, Learning to Grow

 At Broadwater Down we pride ourselves on our ability to respond to each child’s emerging needs and interests, guiding their development through warm, positive interaction.
 The safety and wellbeing of the children is extremely important to us and we provide a high level of pastoral care for all of our children.
 Staff working in reception are qualified in paediatric first aid to ensure that high standards of care are readily available.

-Jack and Joshua are building a fire engine outside.
-Jack: "I like fire engines.
+J and J are building a fire engine outside.
+J: "I like fire engines.
 They are really big".
-Joshua: "I went in a fire engine before".
-Miss Hughes: "Jack have you ever been in a fire engine?".
-Jack :"no, I really, really want to".
+J: "I went in a fire engine before".
+Miss Hughes: "J have you ever been in a fire engine?".
+J :"no, I really, really want to".

 This interest started our next topic...